wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 > [!important]
-> **Question: What are Azure main services and resources categories?**
+> **Question: What are Azure's main services and resources categories?**
-> <br> Azure organised it's services and resources in categories, for example.
+> <br> Azure organised its services and resources in categories, for example.
-> <br> Compute, Containers, Databases, Developer tools, DevOps, Hybrid + multicloud, Identity, Integration, Internet of Things, Management and governance, Media, Migration, Mixed reality, Mobile, Networking, Security, Storage, Virtual desktop infrastructure and Web.
+> <br> Compute, Containers, Databases, Developer tools, DevOps, Hybrid + multi-cloud, Identity, Integration, Internet of Things, Management and governance, Media, Migration, Mixed Reality, Mobile, Networking, Security, Storage, Virtual desktop infrastructure and Web.

 # Azure Compute
 > [!important]
-> **Question: What are three main compute type/model?**
+> **Question: What are the three main compute types/model?**
 > <br> **1.
 Public** - owned and run by third-party cloud service providers like Google Cloud, Azure and AWS
 > <br> **2.
 Private** - you own all of the hardware or, at least, have complete control over it.
 > <br> **3.
 Hybrid** - Environments that mix at least one private computing environment (traditional IT infrastructure or private cloud, including edge) with one or more public clouds are called hybrid clouds.

 > [!important]
-> **Question: What are four major compute services type/model?**
+> **Question: What are four major compute services types/model?**
 > <br>
 > <br> **1.
-Infrastructure as a service (IaaS)** - the service provider owns and operates the infrastructure/hardware, but customers will need to purchase and manage software, such as operating systems, middleware, data, and applications and also responsible for softwares for example VMs
+Infrastructure as a service (IaaS)** - the service provider owns and operates the infrastructure/hardware, but customers will need to purchase and manage software, such as operating systems, middleware, data, and applications and also responsible for software for example VMs
 > <br> **2.
-Platform as a service (PaaS)** - the service provider owns and mange OS and hardware but the customer is responsible for application and its configuration for example Web Apps
+Platform as a service (PaaS)** - the service provider owns and manage OS and hardware but the customer is responsible for the application and its configuration for example Web Apps
 > <br> **3.
-Software as a service (SaaS)** - the provider owns the hardware, Os and the software but customer is only responsible for installing, configuring and using the software - for example MS Office and Dropbox.
+Software as a service (SaaS)** - the provider owns the hardware, OS and software but the customer is only responsible for installing, configuring and using the software - for example MS Office and Dropbox.
 > <br> **4.
-Serverless/Function as a Service** - provider is responsible for everything but customer is responsible for application and business logic for example Azure Functions, Azure Logic Apps, Azure Event Grid.
+Serverless/Function as a Service** - The provider is responsible for everything but the customer is responsible for application and business logic for example Azure Functions, Azure Logic Apps, and Azure Event Grid.

-The main three types of cloud computing are public cloud, private cloud, and hybrid cloud.
+The main three types of cloud computing are public, private, and hybrid.
 Within these deployment models, there are four main services: infrastructure as a service (IaaS), platform as a service (PaaS), software as a service (SaaS), and serverless computing.

 ## Cloud Computing Types/Models